-The Parish Church of All Saints became the Cathedral for the new Diocese of Wakefield in 1888, and is now one of three cathedrals forming the new Diocese of West Yorkshire and the Dales.
+The Parish Church of All Saints became the Cathedral for the new Diocese of Wakefield in 1888, and is now one of three cathedrals forming the Diocese of Leeds.
 Wakefield Cathedral has developed a splendid tradition of liturgy and music which attracts congregations from a wide area.
 Wakefield has long had a traditional choir of men and boys.
-In 1992 we became only the second cathedral in Britain to establish a girls choir.

 The Choir sings choral evensong on Tuesday, Wednesday, Thursday and occasionally Friday.
 Sunday sung services are the Parish Eucharist, Solemn Eucharist and Evensong.
 Usually the boys and girls sing separately, either by themselves or with the men.
 On very special occasions we can amalgamate all our resources.
 The boys, girls and men undertake a full programme of services, concerts, recordings and TV appearances.
-Recently they produced their first CD to feature the whole choral foundation.
 Despite the various extra activities outlined below, which enable the Cathedral's ministry and worship to be spread more widely, the Choir's primary work remains, and will always remain, the offering of the highest standards of music in the regular services of the Cathedral.

 In the 1970s the Cathedral Choir took an active part in the West Riding Cathedrals Festival (together with the choirs of Bradford and Sheffield Cathedrals).
 Since 1981 it has teamed up with the choirs of Ripon Cathedral and Leeds Parish Church in the Yorkshire Three Choirs Festival.
+Following the creation of the Diocese of Leeds, the three cathedrals (Bradford, Ripon and Wakefield) of the diocese formed the Yorkshire Cathedrals Choirs Festival.
 The first Yorkshire Girls' Choirs Festival took place at Wakefield in 1998 (girls and men from York Minster, Ripon, Sheffield and Wakefield Cathedrals, and Leeds Parish Church).

 Joining The Choir